Photo: OL & Pixlr

 I was one of the two theologians selected for a salaried position to make one’s doctoral thesis in Doctoral Programme in Theology and Religious Studies.
 I was on my way to Sápmi and I couldn’t help but shed tears at airport.

-By selecting a Saami student, the Faculty of Theology signalized its openness and need for Saami perspectives.
+By selecting a Sámi student the Faculty of Theology signalized its openness and need for Sámi perspectives.

 I would lie if I were to say I don’t have other academic ambitions in addition to the doctoral thesis.
-There is one.
-To bring a glimpse of Saami contextual thinking to the university that eventually made me theologian.
+There is one, perhaps more important.
+To bring Sámi theology to the university that eventually made me a theologian.